NaturailyShopify/Naturaily-netlify/_posts/2020-01-30-why-large-organizations-fail-to-implement-it-projects-successfully.md

   - enterprise software development
   - IT projects
   - enterprise-level solutions
+related_posts:
+  - >-
+    How to Find the Best Development Company on Clutch and Not to Fall Into a Trap!
+A Clutch Reader’s Guide
+  - >-
+    The 17 Things You Should Consider Before Choosing the Best Software Development Company
 ---
 According to a [Gallup study](https://news.gallup.com/businessjournal/152429/cost-bad-project-management.aspx){:rel="nofollow"}{:target="_blank"}, **only 2.5% of companies complete 100% of their projects**.
 The numbers are shocking but they show the scale of the problem. **Other studies show that 17% of IT projects go so badly, they threaten the existence of the business itself**.